opendocsg/slw-judgments-backfill/2002_SGHC_187/report.md

  (1) The power of the subordinate courts to alter judgments, including sentences, is governed by s 217 of the CPC.
 While s 217(1) lays down a general prohibition against alteration of judgments by the subordinate courts, s 217(2) provides that clerical errors may be rectified at any time and ‘any other mistake’ may be rectified before the court rises for the day.
 In the present case, there was no clerical error or other mistake in the original judgment.
 Therefore the district judge had no power to alter the original sentence of caning (see 6-7).

  (2) The revisionary powers of the High Court are conferred by s 23 of the Supreme Court of Judicature Act (Cap 322, 1999 Ed) and s 268 of the CPC.
-It is established law that such powers of revision must be exercised sparingly (see 11); Ang Poh Chuan v PP [1996] 1 SLR 326 followed.
+It is established law that such powers of revision must be exercised sparingly (see 11); Ang Poh Chuan v PP <span class="citation">[1996] 1 SLR 326</span> followed.

  (3) There was sufficient injustice to warrant the exercise of the court’s revisionary powers as the district judge had exceeded his powers in amending the original sentence.
 In addition, serious injustice stemmed from the fact that the amended sentence was not commensurate with the culpability of the respondent and violated the principle of parity.
 The respondent had received a sentence which was considerably lighter than that given to two of his accomplices even though all three were charged under s 148 of the PC (see 12-18).